-There is no voting at the Embassy or the American Citizen Services unit on the election day.
+NOTE: There is no voting at the Embassy or the American Citizen Services unit on the Election Day.
 While we are happy to provide voter assistance, please note that it is not possible for U.S. citizens in El Salvador to vote at the U.S. Embassy in federal, state or local elections.
-You must use the absentee voting process, if you plan on voting in El Salvador.
+You must use the absentee voting process, if you’re planning on voting from El Salvador.

 For information on voting registration, absentee ballot requests and absentee voting, as well as web-based and printable forms, please visit the Federal Voting Assistance Program at FVAP.gov.
 For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts at email@example.com.
 FVAP also shares Voting Alerts via Facebook and Twitter.
 You can also find more information on voting overseas on the State Department webpage on overseas voting.

-You may also contact the American Citizen Services Voting Assistance Officer with your voting-related questions at (503) 2501-2628 or via email at firstname.lastname@example.org.
+You may also contact the ACS Unit with your voting-related questions at ACSSanSal@state.gov

 - How do I vote if I’m overseas?